hasanhg/todo-go/todo-client/README.md

     ```

 ### Consumer Test
 You can generate pact files in order to use them on Provider Test.
+Generated files will be stored at `pacts` folder by default.

 1. Change directory to Client folder
     ```sh